aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottable/_index.md

 ### showDataTips {#showDataTips--}

-Specifies a boolean value that indicates whether tooltips should be displayed for PivotTable data cells.
+Indicates whether tooltips should be displayed for PivotTable data cells.

 ```javascript
 showDataTips : boolean;